-To see your world in a grain of sand, and a heaven in a wild flower.
-Hold infinity in the palm of your hand, an eternity in an hour.
-Is it possible?
+Is it possible to see your world in a grain of sand, and a heaven in a wild flower.
+Hold infinity in the palm of your hand, an eternity in an hour?
 Lets for a moment assume William Blake was speaking literally and a grain of sand is spherical; we can infer that all the examples have a common thread, pi.
 Pi is a mathematic constant representing the value obtained from dividing the circumference of a circle by it’s diameter; the result being an irrational number.
 As with all irrational numbers, they continue on infinitely without repeating after the decimal (as far as we know).

 If you are a reddit user or general meme consumer, you have possibly come across the concept of pi and the infinite world of digital information.
 If not lets take a look at the claim.

 “Pi is an infinite, nonrepeating decimal – meaning that every possible number combination exists somewhere in pi.
 Converted into ASCII text, somewhere in that infinite string of digits is the name of every person you will ever love, the date, time, and manner of your death, and the answers to all the great questions of the universe.
 Converted into a bitmap, somewhere in that infinite string of digits is a pixel-perfect representation of the first thing you saw on this earth, the last thing you will see before your life leaves you, and all the moments, momentous and mundane, that will occur between those two points.